90-minute

 titleBlockImage

-Many people enjoy how infrared sauna waves directly heat the body, which is said to cause less steam and increase effectiveness.
-In this article, we’ll discuss how a far infrared sauna works, its benefits, and risks.
-We’ll also discuss how to prepare for an infrared sauna treatment and answer FAQs.
+Learn how a far infrared sauna works, its benefits, and risks.
+We’ll also discuss how to prepare for an infrared sauna treatment so you can relax without the hassle.

 What is a far infrared sauna?